t-mart/dotfiles/README.md

 ## `home/.data/key.txt.age`

+(This is for posterity.
+I shouldn't need to do this again unless I lose/leak the key.)

 This key is used by chezmoi to encrypt/decrypt other files.
 It is referenced by the chezmoi config at `home/.chezmoi.toml.tmpl`.
+One of our `before_` scripts will decrypt and install it into place.

 It was created with the following commands: